 Knee pain can interfere with nearly every aspect of your life, limiting your mobility, and keeping you from social activities and hobbies.
-At Republic Spine and Pain, in Austin and Georgetown, Texas, interventional pain management experts offer Supartz knee injections to replace the lubricating fluid in your joints and reduce the pain of osteoarthritis.
+At Republic Spine and Pain, in Austin, Leander, and Georgetown, Texas, interventional pain management experts offer Supartz knee injections to replace the lubricating fluid in your joints and reduce the pain of osteoarthritis.
 If knee pain is getting in the way of your life, call Republic Spine and Pain or schedule a consultation online today to find out if knee injections are right for you.

 Knee injections are a type of viscosupplementation that add lubricating fluid to your knee joint.
 Republic Spine and Pain offers Supartz knee injections to reduce knee stiffness and pain to improve your mobility.